awsdocs/aws-directory-service-admin-guide/doc_source/prereq_connector.md

 For more information about using AD Connector with MFA, see [Enable Multi\-Factor Authentication for AD Connector](ad_connector_mfa.md)\.

-## Delegating Connect Privileges<a name="connect_delegate_privileges"></a>
+## Delegate privileges to your service account<a name="connect_delegate_privileges"></a>

-To connect to your on\-premises directory, you must have the credentials for an account in the on\-premises directory that has certain privileges\.
-While members of the **Domain Admins** group have sufficient privileges to connect to the directory, as a best practice, you should use an account that only has the minimum privileges necessary to connect to the directory\.
-The following procedure demonstrates how to create a new group called `Connectors`, and delegate the privileges to this group that are needed to connect AWS Directory Service to the directory\.
+To connect to your on\-premises directory, you must have the credentials for your AD Connector service account in the on\-premises directory that has been delegated certain privileges\.
+While members of the **Domain Admins** group have sufficient privileges to connect to the directory, as a best practice, you should use a service account that only has the minimum privileges necessary to connect to the directory\.
+The following procedure demonstrates how to create a new group called `Connectors`, delegate the necessary privileges that are needed to connect AWS Directory Service to this group, and then add a new service account to this group\.

 This procedure must be performed on a machine that is joined to your directory and has the **Active Directory User and Computers** MMC snap\-in installed\.
 You must also be logged in as a domain administrator\.

-**To delegate connect privileges**
+**To delegate privileges to your service account**

 1. Open **Active Directory User and Computers** and select your domain root in the navigation tree\.
-![\[Active Directory user and computers\]](http://docs.aws.amazon.com/directoryservice/latest/admin-guide/images/aduc.png)

 1. In the list in the left\-hand pane, right\-click **Users**, select **New**, and then select **Group**\.